markgw/uh-nlp19/docs/day6/index.md

 Import the `bleu_single` method from `ass6utils.py`.
 Pick some NL realisation, either from those you generated or from the `devset.csv`.
 Call it the *reference*.

-Try out different modifications to the reference and calculate the BLEU scores between the original and the modified reference.
+Try out different modifications to the reference and calculate the BLEU scores (using `bleu_single`) between the original and the modified reference.
 Try to come up with a pair of modifications where candidate #1 has the same logical content (i.e. same information) as the reference and candidate #2 contains some falsehood, but the BLEU scores rank candidate #2 higher than candidate #1.

 >**Submit to Moodle** the reference and the candidates you found together with the BLEU scores.
 What does this tell you about the BLEU scores as a metric?
 What is the problem with the way we are using the BLEU score?
 Recall the assumptions behind these kinds of metrics from the slides.